Florimond/tuto-write-emitter-sdk/README.md

 - ttl

-Add "?ttl=X" to specify how long the message should be stored in the channel.
+Add **?ttl=X** to specify how long the message should be stored in the channel.

 #### Subscription

 - last

-Add "?last=X" to specify how many stored messages should be retrieved upon subscription.
+Add **?last=X** to specify how many stored messages should be retrieved upon subscription.

 ### An implementation for the formatting of channels